7hekaka/newcytosim/doc/compile/index.md

 ### Dimensionality

-The dimensionality is baked into the executable during compilation.
+The dimensionality is set during compilation.
 It can be querried by running `sim info`.
 It is necessary to recompile to change dimensionality, [following these instructions](dimensionality.md).

 ### Mathematical libraries